GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --kube-context='': Deploy to this Kubernetes context
       --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
-  -m, --module=[]: Filter Skaffold configs to only the provided named modules -n, --namespace='': Run deployments in the specified namespace -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
+  -m, --module=[]: Filter Skaffold configs to only the provided named modules -n, --namespace='': Runs deployments in the specified namespace.
+When used with 'render' command, renders manifests contain the namespace
+  -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
       --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --status-check=: Wait for deployed resources to stabilize